 If you want to use Dynamic Bones, check out our Dynamic Bones video below for best practices, as well as ways to reduce the number of bones in your Dynamic Bone chains.

 There's two types of Mesh Renderers that your avatar could have on it-- Static Mesh Renderers and Skinned Mesh Renderers.
 Static Meshes do not deform.
 Skinned Meshes, however, usually have rigs (bones) that tell the engine how to move and deform the mesh based on the position of the bones.
 These Skinned Meshes are significantly more expensive, and you should only have one skinned Mesh Renderer on your avatar.
 There is very little reason to have more than one-- most of the time, additional items can be built into the original model.

 On top of that, each additional mesh on your avatar incurs one or more additional "Draw Calls"-- essentially, time spent by your processor telling your graphics card to draw something on the screen.

 Therefore, VRChat recommends that you have one Skinned Mesh Renderer at maximum, and 3 static mesh renderers at maximum.
 Merging meshes together is very simple in Blender, and is shown in the Meshes video below.

 Finally, ensure that you're not using an excessive amount of triangles.
-The SDK will not permit you to upload a model that exceeds 70,000 triangles for PC.
+The SDK will warn you if you're trying to upload a model that exceeds 70,000 triangles for PC or 20,000 on Quest.
 It is very rare that you need even this many polygons for details-- look into baking a normal map and simplifying your mesh via decimation or retopology.

 Notably if you are using Cats Blender Plugin, it merges meshes automatically when you "Fix Model".
 If you seperate meshes by Material or by Loose Parts using Cats to assist with decimation or editing, do not forget to merge the meshes again.